DiamondLightSource/xchembku/.dae-devops/docs/testing.rst

 Each test will write files into its own directory::

-    /tmp/xchembku/tests/....
+    /tmp/xchembku/tests/*

 The tests clear their directory when they start, but not when they finish.
-This allows peeking in there to see what's been written by the test.
+This allows you to examine what's been written by the test.

-.. # dae_devops_fingerprint a8eba26c733cc75e40ad8560dd959093
+.. # dae_devops_fingerprint e60d69a5aa7ae4acb6ba6e90dcff15cb